 Biophysics and Condensed Matter Physics

 Researchers in the Physics Department explore a broad range of topics in Condensed Matter Physics and Biophysics.
-This work includes nanostructured materials, thin-film magnetic nanostructures, quantum computing, complex systems, superconductivity, surface physics, polymer structure and photophysics, biomaterials, femtosecond dynamics, and strongly-correlated systems.
-Much of the research is interdisciplinary, involving collaborative research with faculty in materials science, engineering physics, medical physics, the medical school, chemisty, chemical engineering, and biology.
+This work includes nanostructured materials, thin-film magnetic nanostructures, quantum computing, complex systems, superconductivity, strongly-correlated systems, photophysics, and biominerals.
+Much of the research is interdisciplinary, involving collaborative research with faculty in materials science, engineering physics, electrical engineering, chemical engineering, computer science, chemistry, and geoscience.

 The condensed matter group presently consists of thirteen faculty, ten with primary appointments in physics.
 Our faculty members are involved in a broad range of research activities, and are committed to staying at the forefront of condensed matter research.
 Thesis research in experimental condensed matter physics emphasizes laboratory-scale and synchrotron research where students participate in all aspects of the project.
 Theoretical work often includes both pure analytical treatments, complex numerical analysis, imaging, and graphic data processing.
 Students graduate with a broad range of expertise arising from these experiences.